News: Ask About Our Lifetime Warranty.

 Posted by: Welcome

-Having a structural engineer involved in the repair process for your project can be beneficial for many reasons.
-Your home foundation is something that is susceptible to a variety of factors that can easily have an affect on its structural integrity.
-Most homes were designed and built to fit under a generalized set of rules.
-An engineer brings a specific set of skills to every project so that we can evaluate where those rules fell short.
-Abarent is equipped with an APEGA Permit to Practice and an in house Engineer who they can work with to come up with a customized solution for the underlying cause of the fracturing or settlement that is occurring.
+Having a structural engineer and professional construction specialist involved in the repair process for your project can provide essential structural analysis and load calculations for your property.
+Your home foundation requires comprehensive site investigations and geotechnical reports to assess its structural integrity.
+Most homes were originally designed and constructed according to standardized building codes and safety standards.
+An engineer brings specialized material testing expertise and engineering consultations to every project so that we can evaluate where those standardized approaches need customization.
+Abarent is equipped with an APEGA Permit to Practice and an in-house engineer who performs thorough structural integrity tests to develop a customized solution for the underlying cause of the fracturing or settlement that is occurring.

-An engineer is a person that is trained and skilled in the design, planning, and construction of an existing or new structure (residential and commercial).
-To become an engineer in Canada, they must possess and adhere to the following qualifications:
+An engineer is a qualified professional who specializes in structural analysis, design planning, and construction oversight for both existing and new structures.
+To become an engineer in Canada, professionals must meet and maintain these essential qualifications:

 • Bachelor’s degree in Civil Engineering at an accredited post secondary institution (4 – 5 years).